Measure flow path recovery in Bayes Hilbert spaces: Introduction

-The literature already contains several nearby formulations of inverse problems for measures, though not, to our knowledge, the particular Bayes--Hilbert path-recovery problem studied here.
+The literature already contains several nearby formulations of inverse problems for measures, though not, to our knowledge, the particular Bayes Hilbert path-recovery problem studied here.
 The closest precedent on the inverse-problems side is the work of Bredies and Fanzon on dynamic inverse problems in spaces of measures, where the unknown is a time-dependent curve of Radon measures and reconstruction is regularized by balanced or unbalanced dynamic optimal transport \citep{bredies2020dynamic}.
 In a different but clearly related direction, Li, Oprea, Wang, and Yang study stochastic inverse problems in which the unknown is itself a probability law, and subsequently formulate inverse problems directly over probability measure space through pushforward constraints; these works are static rather than path-valued, but they place inverse problems for distributions on a rigorous infinite-dimensional footing \citep{li2024stochastic,li2025measure}.
 There is also a neighboring line of work on recovering dynamics from ensemble snapshot data, including system-identification formulations based on distributional evolution and, more recently, Schr\"odinger-bridge-based reconstruction from snapshot measurements \citep{aalto2019snapshot,morimoto2025linear}.
-Relative to these works, our contribution is to formulate indirect recovery of a \emph{measure flow} in Bayes--Hilbert coordinates and to couple that recovery with a canonical minimum-energy score/velocity realization obtained from weighted Neumann problems.
+Relative to these works, our contribution is to formulate indirect recovery of a \emph{measure flow} in Bayes Hilbert coordinates, to couple that recovery with a canonical minimum-energy dynamical realization obtained from weighted Neumann problems, and to identify the joint transport--observability form as the object governing recoverability in both the ambient infinite-dimensional setting and in concrete finite-dimensional reductions.